-Sending SMS through email is easy.
+Sending SMS through mobile phones is easy.
 If you can be reminded through email, you can now be reminded through SMS.

 - 160 characters each message

-- 15 lines max including any lines that had rto be broken up.
+- 15 lines max, including any lines that had to be broken up

 Bourne MA 02532

-Here are the email addresses for the 6 most popular cellular phone carriers
+Here are the email addresses for the six most popular cellular phone carriers

 Virgin Mobile: firstname.lastname@example.org